wellsr2miamioh/225-lab4-2/README.md

 1) Create a new blank repository in your GitHub account using the lab name above.
 2) Copy the URL of this repository and paste it into your repository.
 3) View each file, and make changes where it is commented.
-4) Run your pipeline.
-5) Start your screencapture.
+4) Start your screencapture.
 Demonstrate your changes to the code in your video, and show the resulting web page.
-6) Add 5 elements to the database.
-7) Delete the pod in Rancher.
-8) Refresh the web page.
+6) Run your pipeline.
-9) Talk about what happened to your data.
+7) Refresh your web page during the test cycle.Talk about what happened to the data.